shauntsr/tp/docs/UserGuide.md

 ### Viewing Current Repository: `current-repo`

 Displays the name of the currently active repository.
+As per commands above, all repository names will be transformed to lower case.

 **Format:**
 ```